jjMint/Cortus/README.md

 It also contains the code used to create a machine learning model of the extracted features as a proof of concept of the value derived from only process memory.

+### PLEASE NOTE -> Advice is to run this application on Linux, it will work on Windows, by radare2 build process and runtime can be temperamental

 ---------------------------------------------------------
 ## Requirements